The Ultimate Guide to Records Management in the Cloud

 - Chapter 1 How Records Management Has Evolved

-- Chapter 2 Information Management Risks & Pitfalls
+- Chapter 2 Information Management Risks and Pitfalls

 - Chapter 3 Framework for Information Management

-- Chapter 4 Managing your Information Management in Office 365
+- Chapter 4 Managing your Information in Office 365

-- Chapter 5 Information Management in Hybrid Environment
+- Chapter 5 Information Management in Hybrid Environments

-- Chapter 6 Managing Physical & Long Term Information
+- Chapter 6 Managing Physical and Long Term Information

 " With the records management features of Office 365, Microsoft has changed the game again.
 They have taken a fresh look at records and information management and have provided tools and concepts that are new, easy-to-use and span across Office 365.
 This integration is extremely advantageous for records management as opposed to having to be restricted to differing levels of management across different silos. " Chapter 4: Managing your Information in Office 365